Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: Experimental results

 \subsection{Implementation Details}

-We adopt a symmetric sampling strategy for selecting input images.
 A \textit{ConvNeXt-Tiny} model, pre-trained on \textit{ImageNet}, serves as the backbone for feature extraction, with a newly added classifier module initialized via the Kaiming method.
 During both training and testing, all input images are resized to \(3\times 384\times 384\).
-We employ several data augmentation techniques, including random cropping, random horizontal flipping, and random rotation.
-The batch size is set to 64, and DBSCAN [10] is used to generate pseudo labels.
-For optimization, we use the SGD optimizer with an initial learning rate of 0.001, training the model for 30 epochs in total.
+We employ several data-augmentation techniques, including random cropping, random horizontal flipping, and random rotation.
+The batch size is set to 64.
+We use the DBSCAN \cite{ester1996density} to generate pseudo-labels, where the neighborhood radius is set to 0.40 for drone-view features and 0.30 for satellite-view features, and the minimum number of points required to form a cluster is 4.
+For optimization purposes, we use the SGD optimizer with an initial learning rate of 0.001 to train the model for 30 epochs in total.
+The weight \(w{''}\) and \(w{'}\) in Eq.(\ref{eq12}) are set to 0.7 and 0.3, respectively.
+The \(\gamma\) in Eq.(\ref{eq17}) is set to 0.9.
+The top-\( k_1 \) and top-\( k_2 \) are set to 10 and 20, respectively.
+The $\lambda_0$, $\lambda_1$, and $\lambda_2$ are set to 0.2, 0.01, and 0.1, respectively.
 All experiments are conducted under the PyTorch framework on an Ubuntu 22.04 system equipped with four NVIDIA RTX 4090 GPUs.
-Additionally, in the University-1652 and SUES-200 datasets, each location provides only a single satellite image; we therefore replicate each satellite feature 50 times for clustering purposes, leaving UAV features unchanged.
-In DenseUAV, we replicate UAV features four times at each altitude, and replicate the satellite features three times for each time point and altitude.